PerfectlySoft/PerfectDocs/guide/webSockets.md

 When trying to read a message from the current socket, this property helps the socket to read a message before timeout.
 If this property has been set to NetEvent.noTimeout (-1), it will wait infinitely.

 ### read message
-There are two ways of reading messages: text or binary, and the only difference between both methods is the data returned, i.e, String and [UInt8] array correspondingly.
+There are two ways of reading messages: text or binary, which differ only in the data type returned, i.e. String and [UInt8] array respectively.

 #### read text message: